dexg-finance/dexg-staking-contract/README.md

 # Tests

-1. Modify the pre-defined start and end timestamps:
+1. Modify the pre-defined start and end timestamps.
+In the following example, the staking period is 60 seconds.

 ```
 module.exports = function(deployer) {
-	// Use a pre-defined timestamp (local time) to simply the test, https://www.epochconverter.com/
 	var start = 1600163700;
 	var end = start + 60;